steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 Furthermore, he concluded that "[...] the interface structure of a software system necessarily will show a congruence with the social structure of the organization that produced it." {% cite ConwayUrl2021 %}
 Other people (Eric S. Raymond and Tom Cheatham) explained this law more plastically by giving examples based on Conway's Law: ["If you have four groups working on a compiler, you'll get a 4-pass compiler" (Raymond)](http://catb.org/%7Eesr/jargon/html/C/Conways-Law.html) or "If a group of N persons implements a COBOL compiler, there will be N-1 passes.
 Someone in the group has to be the manager."
 (Cheatham)

+Specifically in combination with Parnas' approach to modularize software to clarify responsibilities described in {% cite Parnas1972 %}, Conway's Law was used to explain a lot of organizational issues and recommendations in software projects and organizations in recent decades.
+For example, Herbsleb and Grinter based their recommendations of allocating teams and modules properly in geographically distributed software development on Conway's Law {% cite Herbsleb1999a Herbsleb1999 %}.
+Herbsleb and Grinter state that work should be assigned to different teams and sites according to the "[...] greatest possible architectural separation in a design that is as modular as possible." {% cite Herbsleb1999a %}
+But such an allocation should only be done if the product and the development processes are stable and well-understood.
+"Architecture, plans, and processes are all vital coordination mechanisms in software projects." {% cite Herbsleb1999 %}

 This article is definitely not the first article about interdependencies of organization and architecture.
 In {% cite Wolff2020 %} (the YouTube video is, however, only available in German), {% cite Ardalis2020 %}, and {% cite Skelton2020 %}, the authors describe the different aspects of interdependencies between an organizational structure and software architecture in terms of the modules and components.